lukafilipxvic/YC-Vault/README.md

 ### Cost Analysis

-- Using GPT-4.1-nano costs approximately $0.0002 to extract one YC company page
+- Using GPT-4.1-nano, it costs ~$0.0002 to extract one YC company page.
-- Total cost for 6,000 YC companies: ~$1.23
+- Total cost for 6,000 YC companies = ~$1.23
-- For comparison, Gumloop costs ~$48.5 for the same data (39.43x more expensive)
+- For comparison, Gumloop costs ~$48.5 for the same data (39.43x more expensive).

 ## Data Structure